Kim Jong Un apologizes over fatal shooting of South Korean official

 South Korean officials said North Korean military personnel could have shot the man because of strict orders to prevent the novel coronavirus from entering the country.

-The letter, sent from Pyongyang’s United Front Department that oversees relations with the South, said North Korean military personnel opened fire at the man after he did not respond to their orders and attempted to flee.
+The letter — sent from Pyongyang’s United Front Department, which oversees relations with the South — said North Korean military personnel fired 10 shots at the man after he did not respond to their orders and attempted to flee.

-The soldiers fired 10 shots and approached the scene, where they found the man’s body and the floating object some distance away, the letter said.
-It added that the soldiers burned the flotation aid due to coronavirus rules.
+The soldiers then approached the scene, where they found the man’s body and the floating object some distance away, the letter said.
+It added that the soldiers burned the flotation aid as a precaution against the coronavirus.

-South Korean national security adviser Suh Hoon, who disclosed the content of the letter to reporters, said Pyongyang sent the letter in response to Seoul’s demand for explanations about the incident.
-Suh said leaders of the two Koreas recently exchanged notes to discuss cross-border relations and solutions for the coronavirus crisis.

 The killing of the South Korean citizen dealt a blow to President Moon’s push to improve ties with the North.
 But Pyongyang’s quick expression of remorse appeared to leave room to make amends.

-“Kim Jong Un’s supposed apology reduces the risk of escalation between the two Koreas and keeps the Moon government’s hopes for engagement alive,” said Leif Eric-Easley, professor of international studies at Ewha Womans University in Seoul.
-“Kim’s diplomatic move avoids a potential fight in the short-term and preserves the option of reaping longer-term benefits from Seoul.”
+“Kim Jong Un’s supposed apology reduces the risk of escalation between the two Koreas and keeps the Moon government’s hopes for engagement alive,” said Leif-Eric Easley, professor of international studies at Ewha Womans University in Seoul.
+“Kim’s diplomatic move avoids a potential fight in the short term and preserves the option of reaping longer-term benefits from Seoul.”

+South Korean national security adviser Suh Hoon, who disclosed the content of the letter to reporters, said Pyongyang sent the note in response to Seoul’s demand for an explanation.

+Suh also said the leaders of the two Koreas recently exchanged letters about cross-border relations and solutions for the coronavirus crisis.